The watch on the right is our Fractal Emergence.

 By the mid-20th century, wristwatches had firmly established themselves as the standard timekeeping devices for both men and women.
 The emphasis on style and design continued to evolve, with the introduction of new materials, innovative complications, and iconic models that became symbols of status and taste.

-The 1950s the first electric watches.
-Some used a tuning-fork resonator to improve accuracy.
+The 1950s produced the first electric watches, with the Hamilton Electric 500 released in 1957.
+Some used a tuning-fork resonator to improve accuracy, although use of this method was short-lived.

-The 20th century witnessed the rise of electronic timekeeping with the popularity of quartz clocks and wristwatches.
+The 20th century witnessed the rise of electronic timekeeping with the popularity of quartz clocks (from 1927) and wristwatches (from 1969).
 Later, the atomic clock, employing the vibrations of atoms to measure time, set new standards of accuracy, essential for scientific advancement and technological development.
 As societies became increasingly globalized, precision in timekeeping became essential for international communication, trade, and scientific endeavours.

 The convenience and versatility of wristwatches led to their integration into various aspects of modern life.
 The advent of electronic and quartz movements in the latter half of the century further enhanced accuracy and affordability, making wristwatches accessible to a broader audience.